 Best carry-on luggage (backpack & suitcase), best hand luggage, and ultralight packing tips for women.

-There are so many benefits to traveling only with carry-on luggage.
+There are so many benefits to traveling with carry-on luggage only.
 First, it will save you time by not checking your bag and waiting for it at the carousel after your flight.
 Second, it will save you money by avoiding excess airline baggage fees and the risk of the airline losing or damaging your bag.

 Then when we were flying with Cebu Airlines in The Philippines, Max checked his bag only to have it returned covered in honey.
 The airline was less than helpful, and eventually, after a long discussion, the staff cleaned the honey off his bag.
 Another woman’s bag which had been affected was actually damaged.
 In both these cases, we received no compensation from the airlines.